 Are there other reasons why I might not get EI?

-Service Canada can decide not to give you benefits for other reasons.
+Service Canada can decide to cut off your benefits for other reasons.
 This is called being “disentitled” to benefits.
-For example, this could happen if:

 • you do not give Service Canada staff information they ask for, or